lightwork-speedrunning/light-work-speedrunning/run_rules.md

 	- catbox.moe (maximum 200MB) or filegarden.com
 	- Your preferred option, so long it's permanent, and is compliant with the remaining rules

-#### Clarity
+#### Quality
-- At minimum a stable 30 FPS, and a resolution of HD or FHD and higher.
-If the FPS is less than 30, or it's more but fluctuating, the run will be rejected, the same goes for an unreadable resolution.
+- At minimum a stable 30 FPS, and a resolution of HD (720p).
+If the FPS is less than 30, or it's unstable, the run will be rejected.
+The same goes for an unreadable resolution.

 #### Audio
 - Game audio can be off while recording, either through the recorder itself, or game settings.